 So for me this post and video is a nice way of easing myself back into things.
 And as always I’m not sponsored or endorsed by anybody mentioned here, these are all my own opinions.
 So I hope you enjoy!

-There’s quite a bit to mention as usual, including a musical, a movie, a comedy show, museums, walks, events, my new computer and TV shows.
-So let’s crack straight on with it, bearing in mind the normal disclaimer that I’m not sponsored by any of the people and companies mentioned below.
-I hope you enjoy my latest post and video recap of what I enjoyed earlier this summer!
+So let’s crack straight on with my latest post and video recap.
+As always, I’m not sponsored by any of the people and companies mentioned below.
+I hope you enjoy my latest post and video recap!

-I’ve been happily binge-watching the set over the past month since then.
+I’ve been happily binge-watching the new set over the past month since then.
 It’s been a while since I last watched those earlier shows, so it’s been great to revisit them, and they’re still very enjoyable.
 So I thought I’d do a review of the set, along with an unboxing video to go with it.
 I’ve added a few short opinions of the Blu-ray sets for the Dave shows produced so far at the end as well.